rollno748/JWTSampler/README.md

 ## Introduction

-Jmeter supports most of the web feautures but were lacking in some of the functionalities which uses latest implementaions.
+Jmeter supports most of the web feautures. but, were lacking in some of the functionalities which uses latest implementations. such as JWT Authentication for APIs/Web

 ## Objective